IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentityAttributes.md

 >`ecert` stands for Enrollement Certificate.
 When set to true, it writes the attributes into the identity's certificate.
 This allows a transaction to read the attributes of the identity invoking it and make branching decisions, for example whether or not this user is allowed to invoke it. `"ecert":true` is required to implement attribute-based access control.

 3. Upon submitting your request, you should see a confirmation message at the bottom right of the screen confirming that your identity `Arium` has been created with attributes `[{"name": "manufacturer", "value": "true", "ecert":true}]`.
-The newly created identity should also appear in the `Fabric Wallets` panel under `1 Org Local Fabric - Org1 Wallet`.
+The newly created identity should also appear in the `Fabric Wallets` panel under `1 Org Local Fabric > Org1`.
 </details>

 ---